codescape/jira-multiple-subtasks/docs/syntax.md

 Please note: If the provided username cannot be found it will be ignored.

+You can also inherit the watcher(s) from the parent issue.
+This example will create a subtask with the watchers(s) that are already set on the parent issue:

+    - This task inherits the watchers
+      watcher: @inherit

+Alternatively you can explicitly add yourself (the current user) as a watcher of the new subtask:

+    - I am watching this issue
+      watcher: @current

+Please note: In the user profile of every Jira user they can choose whether they automatically watch newly created or commented issues.
+So in most cases it is not necessary to add the current user as a watcher.

 #### Custom Field(s)

 Custom fields can be set in the same way other fields are provided with values.